BPI-SINOVOIP/bpi-build/README.md

-# bpi-build-yocto
+# v2h-yocto

-  This is a docker system environment which is run ubuntu 22.04, for yocto project compile.
+  This is a docker system environment which is run ubuntu 20.04, for rzv2h yocto project compile.